For Faculty and Staff

 - Signature Speaker Series

 These lectures bring outstanding and renowned scholars and individuals whose lives have significantly impacted society.
-The Graduate School and the UW Alumni Association are proud to present the 2015-2016 Lecture Series titled: Equity and Difference: Keeping the Conversation Going.
-It features thought leaders from UW and around the world who are working to address the consequences of prejudice, racism and exclusion and seeking solutions for change.
+The Graduate School and the UW Alumni Association are proud to present the 2017-2018 Public Lecture Series titled Equity and Difference: Rights.
+It features thought leaders from UW and around the world who are working to address the consequences of prejudice, racism, and exclusion and seeking solutions for change.